ChinthalaShivamani/Goodbooks_10k_Data_Analysis/README.md

 # Project Details
 In-depth exploration of the goodbooks-10k dataset using Python, employing advanced techniques to handle complex data structures and extract insights.
 Effective application of statistical methods to draw meaningful conclusions.
 Skillful use of matplotlib and seaborn for compelling data visualizations to communicate findings and patterns.

+This Data Narrative is one of three parts of the project completed as part of the **ES 114: Probabilty, Statistics and Visualization** course offered to first yar Btech students at **IIT Gandhinagar** | April 2023